Emergency Medical Science Bridge Program

 1. General college admission requirements:

-3. Official transcript of any prior college credit on file with admissions office.
+3. Official transcript of any prior college credit on file with the admissions office.

 2. Possess current North Carolina driver’s license.